-- Conduct separate checks of receipts for the Cashier and each Sub-cashier.
+- Conduct separate inspections of receipts for the Cashier and each Sub-cashier.

-- Prepare a reconciliation between the amount banked (or in the case of Sub-cashiers, the amount deposited with the Cashier), cash on hand and the total of receipts issued since the previous check using the mandatory forms at Forms and Templates.
-The form is not to be altered and is to be completed in handwriting, not electronically.
+- Prepare a reconciliation between the amount banked (or in the case of Sub-cashiers, the amount deposited with the Cashier), cash on hand and the total of receipts issued since the previous inspection.
+The use of the Inspection of Public Money form available on the Intranet at Financial Forms and Templates is recommended.
+The form may be altered and may be completed electronically.

 Receipt books/Cash Registers and Unbanked Deposits

-- For checks on collections of the Cashier and Sub-cashiers ensure that:
+- For inspections on collections of the Cashier and Sub Cashiers ensure that:

-- item A, cash on hand from previous check, is recorded and reconciles to the figure shown as item D, cash on hand, from the most recent check undertaken;
+- item A, cash on hand from previous check, is recorded and reconciles to the figure shown as item D, cash on hand, from the most recent previous inspection;

 - item B, total of collections, includes all receipts issued since the previous check was undertaken and confirm that all receipts are sequentially accounted for including in respect of cash register receipts, etc;